mfathi91/book-reviews/README.md

-My reviews for the books that I've read and find interesting.
+My review for the books that I've read.